 In the northernmost reaches of the dairy state, you’ll find a group of islands that offer the type of seafaring adventures you’d expect to find along the coastlines instead of landlocked in the middle of the country.
 The windswept beaches, towering lighthouses and deep blue waters of the islands bring flocks of enthusiastic individuals to the shores of Lake Superior.
 The sea caves and the kayaking are what make them stay.
 It's time to trade the cheese curds for an oar because you're going to need it.

 Wisconsin’s Sea Caves

 Sea caves are typically found along coastlines where the unrelenting motion of ocean waves erode portions of the rock face.
 Waves that lap at the shores of inland lakes are typically nowhere near powerful enough to make a significant impression in the landscape, but Lake Superior is an entirely different beast.
-As the largest freshwater lake in the world, it creates its own weather patterns and waves more than a dozen feet high aren’t unheard of.
+As the largest freshwater lake in the United States, it creates its own weather patterns and waves more than a dozen feet high aren’t unheard of.

 How to Experience Them

 There are 21 islands and 12 miles of mainland within the borders of Apostle Islands National Shoreline.
 While this means the possibilities for outdoor pursuits are endless, you should spend at least a day exploring the sea caves.
 There are several companies that offer tours including the well-reviewed Living Adventure.
 Beginners can get a feel for the open waters on full or half-day tours.
-For those with more experience, they also offer overnight trips up to a weeklong.
+For those with more experience, they also offer overnight trips that last up to a week.